Two faces of Douglas-Kazakov transition: from Yang-Mills theory to random walks and beyond: Introduction

 \section{Introduction}

-The third order phase transition, known now as Douglas-Kazakov (DK) transition, was comprehensively studied for the first time in \cite{dk} in the large-$N$ two-dimensional Yang-Mills (YM) theory on a sphere.
-It was understood that this transition is the reincarnation of the Gross-Witten-Wadia phase transition \cite{gw,wadia} in the lattice version of the gauge theories.
-In the matrix model framework, the DK transition results in changing the density eigenvalue support: below the transition point, the density enjoys the one-cut solution, while above the transition it has two-cut solution corresponding to an elliptic curve.
-Near the transition region, the eigenvalue density is governed by the universal Tracy-Widom distribution.
-In terms of the 2D YM theory on the sphere $S^2$, the phase transition occurs at some critical value of the radius of a sphere, $R_c$.
-It has been found that the YM partition function is dominated by the zero-instanton charge sector at weak coupling regime (below the transition point), while at strong coupling (above the transition) instantons dominate \cite{grm}.
+The third order phase transitions, known also as Douglas-Kazakov (DK) transitions, were comprehensively studied in \cite{dk} in the large-$N$ two-dimensional Yang-Mills (YM) theory on a sphere.
+It was understood that the DK transition is an reincarnation of a Gross-Witten-Wadia phase transition \cite{gw,wadia} in the lattice version of gauge theories.
+In the matrix model framework, the DK transition results in changing the density eigenvalue support: below the transition point, the density enjoys the one-cut solution, while above the transition it has two-cut form corresponding to an elliptic curve.
+Within the transition region, the eigenvalue density is governed by the universal Tracy-Widom distribution.
+In terms of the 2D Yang-Mills (YM) theory on a sphere $S^2$, the phase transition occurs at some critical value of the sphere radius, $R_c$.
+It has been found that the YM partition function is dominated by the zero-instanton charge sector in a weak coupling regime (below the transition point), while at strong couplings (above the transition), the instantons dominate \cite{grm}.
 Similar phase transition was found also for the Wilson loop in the 2D YM theory \cite{olesen}.

-The DK-like phase transition occurs also in deformed topological theories, where the behavior is more generic.
-For example, similar phase transitions have been found in 2D YM theory on the cylinder and disc \cite{grm}.
-In these cases the phase transition points strongly depend on the boundary holonomies.
-Quite recently, the generalizations of the 2D YM to the 2D $q$-YM \cite{jafferis,marino05,qym} and to the 2D $(q,t)$-YM \cite{szabo13,aganagic12} were developed, and a very rich structure of the DK-like phase transitions has been found.
-In these cases, the transition points again separate different phases: the "perturbative" and the "strong coupling" instanton-dominated phases.
-However, if in the ordinary DK transition one has single transition point, in deformed case one sees multiple transitions driven by different types of instantons.
+Phase transitions of the same class occur in a 2D YM theory on the cylinder and on the disc \cite{grm}.
+In these cases, the phase transition points strongly depend on the boundary holonomies.
+Quite recently, the generalizations of the 2D YM to the 2D $q$-YM \cite{jafferis,marino05,qym} and to the 2D $(q,t)$-YM \cite{szabo13,aganagic12} were developed, and a very rich structure of the DK-like phase transition has been found.
+In these cases, the transition points again separate different phases: the "perturbative" (weak coupling) phase and the "non-perturbative" (strong coupling, or instanton-dominated) one.
+However, contrary to the ordinary DK transition, for the $q$-YM one sees multiple transitions driven by different types of instantons.
+Below we exploit close relations among three seemingly different systems: i) deformed large-$N$ topological field theories in 2D and 3D space-time \cite{deharo1, deharo2,deharo3}, ii) directed (1+1)D vicious random walks (VW) with different initial and boundary conditions \cite{fms,fms2}, and iii) entropy of extremal (i.e zero-temperature) charged black holes (BH) in 4D at large magnetic charge \cite{vafa,osv,ooguri}.